-- 1,025,000 shares of Common Stock, issued in a private placement to the PIPE Investors (as defined below) pursuant to the terms of separate Subscription Agreements (as defined below) in connection with the Business Combination; - an aggregate of 1,145,218 shares of Common Stock issued as bonus shares to PIPE Investors or shareholders of the Company who entered into agreements with Lakeshore not to redeem their shares in connection with the extraordinary general meeting of shareholders of Lakeshore held on December 2, 2022 to approve the Business Combination (the "Extraordinary General Meeting"); - an aggregate of 1,054,390 shares of Common Stock originally issued to RedOne Investment Limited (the "Sponsor") and its affiliates in connection with the initial public offering of Lakeshore; - an aggregate of 613,917 shares of Common Stock issued at \$10.00 per share to Craig-Hallum Capital Group LLC ("CH") and Roth Capital Partners ("Roth") in satisfaction of fees payable upon Lakeshore's completion of its initial business combination as a commission pursuant to that certain Business Combination Marketing Agreement, dated June 10, 2021, by and between Lakeshore and CH, and in satisfaction of the placement agent fee payable in connection with the offering to PIPE Investors; - 102,306 shares of Common Stock issued at \$10.00 per share to Gordon Pointe Capital, LLC in satisfaction of an advisory fee payable by ProSomnus Holdings, Inc. upon consummation of the Business Combination; - an aggregate of 326,713 shares of Common Stock issued as commitment shares in connection with the Convertible Note offering; - 1,552 shares and 49 shares of Common Stock issued to former shareholders of ProSomnus Holdings, Inc. valued at \$10.00 per share, due to administrative errors in recording the number of shares held by such shareholders prior to the Business Combination; - 5,581,218 shares of Common Stock received by HealthpointCapital Partners II, LP, our affiliate, as merger consideration in connection with the Business Combination; - an aggregate of 496,941 Private Warrants; - and an aggregate of 1,914,907 Convertible Note Warrants.
+• 1,025,000 shares of Common Stock, issued in a private placement to the PIPE Investors (as defined below) pursuant to the terms of separate Subscription Agreements (as defined below) in connection with the Business Combination;

+• an aggregate of 1,145,218 shares of Common Stock issued as bonus shares to PIPE Investors or shareholders of the Company who entered into agreements with Lakeshore not to redeem their shares in connection with the extraordinary general meeting of shareholders of Lakeshore held on December 2, 2022 to approve the Business Combination (the "Extraordinary General Meeting");

+• an aggregate of 1,054,390 shares of Common Stock originally issued to RedOne Investment Limited (the "Sponsor") and its affiliates in connection with the initial public offering of Lakeshore;

+• an aggregate of 613,917 shares of Common Stock issued at \$10.00 per share to Craig-Hallum Capital Group LLC ("CH") and Roth Capital Partners ("Roth") in satisfaction of fees payable upon Lakeshore's completion of its initial business combination as a commission pursuant to that certain Business Combination Marketing Agreement, dated June 10, 2021, by and between Lakeshore and CH, and in satisfaction of the placement agent fee payable in connection with the offering to PIPE Investors;

+• 102,306 shares of Common Stock issued at \$10.00 per share to Gordon Pointe Capital, LLC in satisfaction of an advisory fee payable by ProSomnus Holdings, Inc. upon consummation of the Business Combination;

+an aggregate of 326,713 shares of Common Stock issued as commitment shares in connection with the Convertible Debt offering;

+• 5,581,218 shares of Common Stock received by HealthpointCapital Partners II, LP, our affiliate, as merger consideration in connection with the Business Combination;

+- an aggregate of 496,941 Private Warrants; - and an aggregate of 1,914,907 Convertible Note Warrants.

 The Selling Securityholders may from time to time offer and sell any or all of the shares of Common Stock and Warrants set forth in the table below pursuant to this prospectus.
-When we refer to the "Selling Securityholders" in this prospectus, we refer to the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors and other permitted transferees that hold any of the Selling Securityholders' interest in the shares of Common Stock or Warrants after the date of this prospectus.
+When we refer to the "Selling Securityholders" in this prospectus, we refer to the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors and other permitted transferees that hold any of the Selling Securityholders' interest in the shares of Class A common stock or warrants after the date of this prospectus.